dortania/OpenCore-Install-Guide/config.plist/haswell.md

 * [SSDT-EHCx_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
    * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.

 For those having troubles understanding the SSDTs regarding plugin type and EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
-The rest of the SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into EFI/OC/ACPI folder.
-You can compile with MaciASL by running File -> SaveAs -> ACPI Machine Language.
+The rest of the SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into the EFI/OC/ACPI folder.
+You can compile with MaciASL by running File -> Save As -> ACPI Machine Language.

 > How do I get a copy of my DSDT?